-Diagnosed with Hodgkin Lymphoma at age 22, Areana Carcieri was facing the stark reality that her treatment could affect her fertility.
+Diagnosed with Hodgkin Lymphoma at age 22, Arieana Carcieri was facing the stark reality that her treatment could affect her fertility.
 She turned to fertility specialist Sara Barton, MD, for guidance.

 At age 24, Black Hawk pilot Ben Groen was diagnosed with T cell lymphoblastic non-Hodgkin lymphoma.
 Says Groen, it was "a huge shock."
 This rare, aggressive cancer was an enemy without a face, but Groen was well trained for combat and employed his army training to fight his cancer as he would any other enemy.